welopment/evolution/README.md

 # Differential Evolution

-Differential Evolution is defined as:
+A more specific Algorithm is given as Differential Evolution.
+It is defined as:

 ```dart
 /// A version of Differential Evolution with unrestricted search space.
 Agent diff(
   int positions, // number of variables, i.e dimensionality of the problem